Tin: Physical

 In cold conditions β-tin tends to transform spontaneously into α-tin, a phenomenon known as "tin pest" or "tin disease".
 Some unverifiable sources also say that, during Napoleon's Russian campaign of 1812, the temperatures became so cold that the tin buttons on the soldiers' uniforms disintegrated over time, contributing to the defeat of the Grande Armée, a persistent legend.

 The α-β transformation temperature is 13.2 C, but impurities (e.g. Al, Zn, etc.) lower it well below 0 C. With the addition of antimony or bismuth the transformation might not occur at all, increasing durability.

 Commercial grades of tin (99.8% tin content) resist transformation because of the inhibiting effect of small amounts of bismuth, antimony, lead, and silver present as impurities.
 Alloying elements such as copper, antimony, bismuth, cadmium, and silver increase the hardness of tin.
 Tin easily forms hard, brittle intermetallic phases that are typically undesirable.
 It does not mix into a solution with most metals and elements so tin does not have much solid solubility.
 Tin mixes well with bismuth, gallium, lead, thallium and zinc, forming simple eutectic systems.

 Tin becomes a superconductor below 3.72 K and was one of the first superconductors to be studied.
 The Meissner effect, one of the characteristic features of superconductors, was first discovered in superconducting tin crystals.

 Chemical

 Tin resists corrosion from water, but can be corroded by acids and alkalis.
-Tin can be highly polished and is used as a protective coat for other metals, a protective oxide (passivation) layer prevents further oxidation.
-Tin acts as a catalyst triggering a chemical reaction of a solution containing oxygen and helps to increase the speed of the chemical reaction that results.
+Tin can be highly polished and is used as a protective coat for other metals.
+When heated in air it oxidizes slowly to form a thin passivation layer of stannic oxide (SnO2) that inhibits further oxidation.